 - Yellow- Bairro Alto and the city center is touristy and busy.
 Bairro Alto is where all the parties and nightlife goes down.
 It was a backpacker scene and gets very loud at night.
 The area directly above Comercio Plaza is VERY touristy – H&M and random street vendors selling all kinds of cheap trinkets.

 - Red – Avoid this area.
 We designated this area “stabby town.”
 I wouldn’t recommend this area, especially at night.

 - Purple – Alfama (the purple area) is a bit outside the VERY touristy part.
 It’s beautiful and would make an excellent place to stay.
-However, when it comes to restaurants and nightlife most of the places I’d recommend are on the otherside of town so I wouldn’t personally recommend staying here.
+However, when it comes to restaurants and nightlife most of the places I’d recommend are on the other side of town.

 Where to Stay:

-Here are a few of the hotels I scoped out and would recommend based on decor (staying in a boutique hotel in Lisbon definitely enhances the experience.)
-The below places are works of art and design wise they bring the outside beauty of Lisbon architecture in.
+Here are a few of the hotels I scoped out and would recommend based on decor (staying in a boutique hotel in Lisbon enhances the experience.)
+The below places are works of art, and design-wise they bring the outside beauty of Lisbon architecture in.